Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Suitable coordinates near non-degenerate Killing horizons

 in these coordinates, where ${g_*}_{22}|_{x_1 = 0}, {g_*}_{33}|_{x_1 = 0} > 0$.
 Moreover, we have

-where the surface gravity $\kappa$ is given by
+where the surface gravity $\kappa_e$ is given by

+c.f.\ the computation in Step 1 in the proof of Theorem \ref{mainthm: K and K-dS}.
 These coordinates coincide with the coordinates in Proposition \ref{prop: suitable coordinates}, up to the multiplication by the positive conformal factor $\psi$.
 Since conformal changes of the geometry only reparametrize the lightlike geodesics, $\psi$ is irrelevant for the analysis.
 However, it is of course natural to construct the coordinates in Proposition \ref{prop: suitable coordinates} without a conformal factor.
 This would here correspond to changing $x_1$ to $\tilde x_1$ by solving the geodesic equation

 and changing the remaining coordinates $x_j$ to $\tilde x_j$ by demanding that